kylejschulz/tea_service/README.md

-# Tea Subscription Service
-# Nomadic Nibbler - Back End API
+# Tea Subscription Service - Back End API

 ## About this Project
-This application exposes an API for serving foodtruck information and geolocation radius information to an associated front end application.
+This application exposes an API for serving for signing up customers with monthly tea subscriptions.

 ## Authors
 - **Kyle Schulz**